LuxMiranda/herms/README.md

-#Herm's
+# Herm's

-A Haskell-based recipe manager (yes, food recipes) for the command line with big dreams of one day having a GUI.
+HeRM's: a Haskell-based Recipe Manager (yes, food recipes) for the command line with big dreams of one day having a GUI.